HOME - - - - - - - - Table of contents, my Arduino "How To" articles

 It doesn't make "sense".
 Why would you write to a pin that has just been set up for input?
 That digitalWrite(4,HIGH); doesn't do what you might think it does.
 It doesn't make the pin high.
 It "connects" the internal pull up resistor to the circuit, so that we can simply hook up a switch to ground, and have a reliable input without needing an external pull up resistor.

-without a pull up resistor, be it internal or external, we know that the input will read "LOW" when the switch is closed, connecting the input to zero volts.
-But when the switch is open, the input isn't connected to anything, and it will sometimes report "HIGH" sometimes "LOW"... unpredictably, and unreliably.
+Without a pull up resistor, whether provided externally, or using the internal ones, we know that the input will read "LOW" when the switch is closed, connecting the input to zero volts.
+But when the switch is open, without the pull up, the input isn't connected to anything!
+Like this, it will sometimes report "HIGH" sometimes "LOW"... unpredictably, and unreliably.
 Such an input is said to be "floating".
+And is a Bad Thing.

-(It is, by the way, okay to have floating inputs on unused lines.
+(It is, by the way, with an Arduino, okay to have floating inputs on unused lines.
 Just don't look for sensible information from a floating input.)

 There's also the following at the Arduino site....